 The Group considers the following risks to be the principal ones that may affect the Group's performance and results.
-The processes by which we aim to manage these risks and the corporate values they impact are identified on pages 21 to 24.
+The processes by which we aim to manage these risks and the corporate values they impact are identified below:

-Corporate Value Health & Safety Customer Customer

-Risk Description

-Health & Safety

-The Group is committed to achieving the highest standards of health and safety for all our customers, employees and contractors.
+Risk description Corporate value Mitigation Change in risk exposure in year Health & safety The Group is committed to achieving the highest standards of health and safety for all our customers, employees and contractors.
 Our people work in a potentially hazardous environment which requires continuous management of health and safety risks.
 Unsafe working practices due to complacency or inappropriate behavioural attitude or inadequate training may lead to accidents causing injury to employees, contractors or members of the public.

-minutes lost (quality of supply

-The quality of supply investment programme may not be completed on plan leading to an adverse impact on customer interruptions and customer minutes lost performance.

-Delivery of behavioural safety training

-Committee is in place to oversee this area.

-A Health, Safety and Environment

-Mitigation

-programme to provide employees with skills to positively influence safety on site and to encourage challenge among colleagues.
+Health & Safety A Health, Safety and Environment Committee is in place to oversee this area.
+Delivery of behavioural safety training programme to provide employees with skills to positively influence safety on site and to encourage challenge among colleagues.
 Robust authorisation process in place that controls who can work on our network and the activities they can perform.
 Annual programme of audits and inspection regime managed by designated Health, Safety, Environment and Quality team.
-This team also monitors and promotes the completion of audit/ supervision visits by Front Line Managers.
+This team also monitors and promotes the completion of audit/supervision visits by Front Line Managers.
 Enhanced hazard and near miss reporting.

-Customer interruptions/customer investment programme)

-A quality of supply performance meeting has been established during the year to ensure identified investments are delivered.
+Corporate value Mitigation Change in risk exposure in year Customer A quality of supply performance meeting has been established during the year to ensure identified investments are delivered.
 Fault response times and team performance are closely monitored.
 Outage planning delivery is coordinated to reduce the effects of planned supply interruptions.
 Network automation is in place to minimise the effect of faults when they occur.
 Significant spend is incurred on routine maintenance, such as tree cutting, to reduce the causes of network interruption.
 Initiatives in place to improve dispatch and mobilisation of response teams.

-Customer satisfaction

-The Group may not meet the required level of performance against Ofgem's customer satisfaction measure despite the further 2% improvement in satisfaction results through the Ofgem Survey in 2014/15.

-This could result in Ofgem penalising the Group for its performance on customer satisfaction, complaints and stakeholder engagement.

-A programme of improvement activities described in more detail on pages 10 to 12 is being co-ordinated by the Executive Leadership Team to optimise Electricity North West's position against all elements of the customer satisfaction measure.
+Customer A programme of improvement activities described in more detail on pages 10 to 11 is being coordinated by the Executive Leadership Team to optimise Electricity North West's position against all elements of the customer satisfaction measure.
+Customer coordinated to reduce the effects of planned supply interruptions.
+Network automation is in place to minimise the effect of faults when they occur.
+Significant spend is incurred on routine maintenance, such as tree cutting, to reduce the causes of network interruption.
+Initiatives in place to improve dispatch and mobilisation of response teams.
+Customer A programme of improvement activities described in more detail on pages 10 to 11 is being coordinated by the Executive Leadership Team to optimise Electricity North West's position against all elements of the

-Change in

-in Year

-Risk Exposure